ipsita-23/Call-Journal/README.md

 # Call Journal

-A lightweight web-based application for recording, organizing, and reviewing call details.
-This project provides a simple interface to log caller information, call duration, purpose, and additional notes, ensuring that important conversations are documented and easy to retrieve.
+A lightweight web-based application for predicting the tone and emottion of the customer over call.

 ---

 ## Features
-- Add and manage call records with details such as name, number, date, and notes
+- Predicts the sentiment of the user
 - Simple, user-friendly web interface
 - Search and review past call logs
 - Organized data storage for better tracking